robin-thomas/nubox/README.md

     * View the total size of the files upload
     * View various activity in your account (Uploading, renaming, deleting, moving and sharing files and folders)

-# Known Nucypher issues:
+# Known issues:
-* You cannot download same file twice: https://github.com/nucypher/nucypher/issues/833
+* **NuCypher** - You cannot download same file twice: https://github.com/nucypher/nucypher/issues/833
+* **Infura IPFS** - it might throw 504 or gateway errors while trying to upload or download a file.
+Certain times, it'll be quite slow.

 **Free Software, Hell Yeah!**